Jewish Advocacy Day for the Environment

 - Develop ways for these groups to work in closer coordination, augmenting the respective goals of the each group.

 The Jewish community cares deeply about issues of food and hunger, and the environment.
 While the Jewish community makes up less than 2% of the U.S. population, approximately 80-85% of Jews vote in national elections.
 Jews care deeply, and they vote.
-However, unlike Catholics, Jews do not have a single leader who speaks on behalf of the community – rather, it is closer to the opposite, where millions of Jews each raise their voices alone or in small groups.
+Many Jewish and faith organizations are already working on sustainability, ecology, and hunger issues in communities across the country and in our nation’s capitol.
+There is a powerful opportunity for our voices to join together.

 With major efforts underway in 2018 on food, hunger and conservation in the Farm Bill, and with climate change issues, including Governor Jerry Brown’s Climate Summit, the time is ripe for the Jewish community to make our values heard in these upcoming debates.

-There are national environmental and conservation organizations like the Natural Resources Defense Council and Environmental Defense Fund and national hunger relief organizations like Feeding America that operate offices in Washington, DC and closely monitor activities in Congress and at the Federal agencies.
-These groups can help inform the Jewish community of issues that are important to our faith, and can provide opportunities to lend our voices to the cause and help these national organizations accomplish their goals of a healthier and more sustainable environment for all.
+There are national environmental and conservation organizations, hunger relief organizations, as well as interfaith organizations that can help inform the Jewish community of important issues; and provide opportunities for us to accomplish their goals of a healthier and more sustainable environment for all.
 At the same time, we can inform these groups of the issues that are core Jewish beliefs to help them align their efforts with these values.

 Pearlstone Center will host the strategy session on May 8th in Reisterstown, Maryland.